APEX: Approximate-but-exhaustive search for ultra-large combinatorial synthesis libraries: Introduction

 In this work, we introduce APEX (approximate-but-exhaustive search), a new paradigm for searching ultra-large CSLs that enables fast, declarative queries.
-Once trained, an APEX model allows for efficient retrieval of the (approximate) top-$k$ compounds according to a user-specified objective subject to a set of user-specified constraints.
-More than a virtual screening algorithm, APEX allows for low latency exploration of massive combinatorial libraries without the need for a complex, iterative workflow.
-The core of this capability is a neural network surrogate model that exploits the library's combinatorial structure, permitting evaluation across the entire enumerated library with remarkable efficiency on a modern GPU.
+Once trained, an APEX model allows for efficient retrieval of the (approximate) top-$k$ compounds from a CSL according to a user-specified objective subject to a set of user-specified constraints.
+More than a virtual screening algorithm, APEX allows for low latency exploration of massive CSLs without the need for a complex, iterative workflow.
+The core of this capability is a neural network surrogate model that exploits the library's combinatorial structure and amortizes the computation required for repeated querying, enabling real-time search across the entire enumerated CSL with remarkable efficiency on a modern GPU.

-By facilitating the evaluation of every compound in the library, APEX represents a significant departure from existing virtual screening algorithms that attempt to balance between exploration and exploitation in navigating the search space on a limited evaluation budget.
 This paper details the theoretical underpinnings of the APEX methodology and demonstrates its practical application in virtual screening.

+\textbf{Conflict of Interest Disclosure.} At the time this work was conducted, the authors AP, JSR, BR, and IW were employed by Numerion Labs, which develops and utilizes APEX as part of its virtual screening platform.
+The authors DH, KS, ES, and JZ are employed by NVIDIA, which develops CUDA, in which the factorized top-$k$ is implemented, as well as the NVIDIA GPUs that were utilized in experiments.